 The aims of the Health Practitioner Research Scheme (HPRS) are to:

-- add to evidence which improves the value of Health Practitioner services provided to the clients of Queensland Health
+- add to evidence which improves the value of Health Practitioner services

 - contribute to multidisciplinary partnerships and collaboration